top of page

 During the Festival weekend a Lead Volunteer will be assigned for each shift.
 We will notify you of the name and contact info of your Lead before your shift.
 Staff will be present at lead-up events.

-• As a TD NJF Volunteer you represent the Festival during ALL Festival Events.
+• As a NJF Volunteer you represent the Festival during ALL Festival Events.
 As such you are expected to remain respectful and professional while at Festival Events:

-• It is expected that all Volunteers will adhere to the expectations of the TD Niagara Jazz Festival Volunteer Code of Conduct to create a safe, respectful, fair environment for the entire experience.
+• It is expected that all Volunteers will adhere to the expectations of the Niagara Jazz Festival Volunteer Code of Conduct to create a safe, respectful, fair environment for the entire experience.
 This document is a detailed outline of the expectations you have agreed to abide by in becoming a volunteer.

 ***Please feel free to reach out to the Volunteer Coordinator, the Executive Liaison or your Lead if you have any needs, questions or concerns at any time before, during or after your shift.
 Rigidity is not an option where health and safety are involved. ***